-This is a basic outline, built on doctrines of fundamental building points, to help you be successful in your new resolutions, in your life’s journey, and into the next!
+This is a basic outline, built on the doctrines of fundamental building points, which will help you be successful in your new, and exciting life resolutions, along your life’s journey, and into the next!
 Simply put?
 The best things usually are.

 Just think of it, an absolute point of fact knowledge, even beyond the mortal senses.
-Truth, which never changes, once understood, bears testimony and witness of itself.
-How, do you say?
+Truth, which never changes, once understood, bears testimony and witnesses of itself.
+How do you say, awesome?!

-Because truth, or things as they really are, only understood through our righteous living, and confirmed through the Holy Ghost, is always affirmed, and never fails.
-To put it point blank, the truth is indestructible, no matter who fights against it.
+Because truth, or things as they really are, is only understood through righteous living, as confirmed through the Gift of the Holy Ghost, and they are always affirmed, never fails.
+To put it clearly, the truth is indestructible, no matter who fights against it.
 So, how does truth relate to our topic at hand of goals and setting resolutions?

 33 But seek ye first the kingdom of God, and his righteousness; and all these things shall be added unto you.
 Matthew 6:33.

-The key principle taught here is this, come unto God in all your doings, and the desires of your heart, which are righteous, shall be added or given unto you, as well as be shaped inside of you, for righteousness’ sake.
+The key principle taught here is this, come unto God in all your doings, and in the desires of your heart, and the things which are righteous, shall be added, or given unto you, as well as be shaped inside of you, for righteousness’ sake.
 So doing worry, you’ll get what you ultimately really want.
-And how do we accomplish this?
+And how do we do this?

-Instead of putting yourself through a disadvantage, by telling yourself you have to do this a certain, and usually unjustified way, then barricading yourself every step of the way, by telling yourself you are not winning, let’s try a different approach.
+Instead of putting yourself through a disadvantage, by telling yourself you have to do this a certain, and usually unrealistic way, and then barricading yourself every step of the way, by telling yourself you are not doing well enough, let’s try a different approach.

 Step 1.
 Putting First Things First

-The best and really only way to exact change in a being, is to get them to see their situation at the ground level for what it is, and then give them the proper perspective and confidence they need to succeed, starting from where they are.
+The best and really only way to exact change in a being, is to get them to see their situation at the ground level for what it is, and then give them the proper perspective and confidence they need to succeed, starting from where they are right now.

-For example, let’s take me.
-I know I need to improve my health through cardiovascular and strength toning exercise.
-Now, I could be unkind to myself in thought and word and say in essence, “Hey, you are lazy!
-You need to exercise and lower your cholesterol.
+Let’s take myself for an example.
+I know I need to improve my physical health, through cardiovascular and strength toning exercises.
+Now, I could be unkind to myself in thought, deed and word, and say in essence, “Hey, you are lazy!
+You need to exercise, and lower your cholesterol.
 Why haven’t you done this?”
 Not a very proactive approach to bringing about change.
 Most people know that betterment doesn’t come from criticizing or putting down.
-What is the alternative then?
+What is the best alternative and way then?

 For example, in the morning, I wake up and say, “I’m going to say my prayers today.”
-Then, in my prayers, I think of my Mom and feel inspired to pray for her, then call her, to give healthy praise for the good influence she is in my life.
+Then, in my prayers, I think of my Mother, and feel inspired to pray for her, then I call her, and give her healthy praise for the good influence she is and has been in my life.

-Let’s analyze this situation to see if we can deduce the evidence of what happened here, and why it was successful.
+Now, let’s analyze this situation to see if we can deduce any evidence of what happened here, and why it was so successful.
 First, I took mental thought and note of what I wanted, to workout.
 Second, I went about following and serving the Lord.
-I said my prayers and followed through with what the Spirit had told me to do.
-Third, the way was prepared, and I ended up loving and making a routine of working out, enjoying it.
-All parts of a successful recipe for achieving a desired goal.
+I said my prayers, and followed through with what the Spirit told me to do.
+Third, the way was prepared, and I ended up loving and enjoying, making a routine of working out with my Mom.
+All parts of a successful recipe, for achieving a desired outcome.

-Yes, I planned, I prepared, and I followed through, but all in a very natural and non-forcing manner.
-There are always going to be times we need to push ourselves to do what needs to be done, even when we don’t want to, but forcing ourselves to do something is only helpful in this context of building confidence, and achieving the absolute and necessary, for there are things that must be done.
+Yes, I planned, I prepared, and I followed through, but in very small, and natural ways.
+There are always going to be times we need to push ourselves to do things that need to be done, even when we don’t want to, but forcing ourselves to do something is only helpful in the context of building confidence, and achieving the absolute and necessary, for there are things that must be done.

 Step 2.
 Naturally, Never Forcing

-The Lord needs to be the Master of our lives, and make of us all He means for us to be (even as He), as we live our lives for, and with Him.
+The Lord needs to be the Master of our lives, and to make of us all He means for us to be (even as He), as we live out our lives for, and with Him.
 It is a process we are all meant to make, through consecrating our all to the Lord and His kingdom.
-As we do His will and not our own, His will and way is eternal life and exaltation.
-Our way and will only leads to a lesser path, and so we must surrender these to our Father in Heaven, thus having a much greater end.
-We are meant to follow our God and have joy in this life, and in becoming like Him in each trial we face.
+As we do His will and not our own, His will and way is the only route to eternal life and exaltation.
+Our way will only lead us to a lesser path, and so we must surrender these to our Father in Heaven, thus having a much greater end.
+We are meant to follow our God, and have joy in this life.
+In so doing, we become more like Him in each trial we face.

 Step 3.
 Following Through

-As our hearts are tried along the way, as they most assuredly will be, we must continue with this faith, trust, commitment, keeping the commandments, and obeying personal commandments that the Lord will give from time to time.
-In so doing, we will be guided along the way, and our life carved, molded, and brought to a newness, in His most glorious, gracious and personalized plan, which will ultimately be for our utmost joy and involvement in the Kingdom of Heaven.
+As our hearts are tried along the way, as they most assuredly will be, we must continue with this faith, trust, and commitment, keeping the commandments, and obeying personal commandments, the Lord will give us along the way.
+In so doing, we will be guided along the way, and our life carved, molded, and brought to a newness, in His most perfect, glorious, gracious and personalized plan, which will ultimately be for our utmost joy and involvement in the Kingdom of Heaven.

 So, at this time of growth and new beginnings, let’s remember to: